mfelleisen/Tsuro/Code/README.md

 [x] batch test harness for board
   - get all players thrown out?

-[ ] legal move: suicide, circular paths?
+[ ] legal move: suicide, circular paths, no more than one token per port

 [ ] the player
   - is placing a tile in some orientation a "good thing"